sarabenali88/IoT/docs/research_market/research_to_market.md

 I will be analyzing data in search for <em>qualitative data</em>.
 This is because I want to improve my own project idea.
 I will be looking for common issues, recurring themes and ways to improve my device.
-I want to search and ask for the experiences of different users on how difficult it is to sometimes use IT-related tools and what would help them to improve their user experience.
-I will also need the opinions from different users.
+I want to search and ask for the experiences of a couple of people on how difficult it is to sometimes use IT-related tools and what would help them to improve their user experience.
+I will also take a look at what users say online.

 I will be conducting <em>descriptive research</em> and I hope I can get the answer to my research question by using these research methods.